Metrizable uniform spaces: Metrizable uniform spaces

-\begin{definition}[Completeness] We recall that a sequence of points $x_n$ of a metric space $M$ is called a {\it Cauchy sequence} if for every $\eps>0$ there exists a $k$ such that for every $j>k$, the $\eps$-neighborhood of $x_j$ in $X$ contains $x_k$.
+We recall that a sequence of points $x_n$ of a metric space $M$ is called a {\it Cauchy sequence} if for every $\eps>0$ there exists a $k$ such that for every $j>k$, the $\eps$-neighborhood of $x_j$ in $X$ contains $x_k$.
 Clearly, this notion depends only on the underlying uniform structure of $M$.
+In fact, it is not hard to see that a sequence $(x_n)$ is Cauchy if and only if every two subsequences of $(x_n)$ are merging.

-Thus a metrizable uniform space is called {\it complete} if every its Cauchy sequence converges.
+A metrizable uniform space is called {\it complete} if every its Cauchy sequence converges.
 Every metrizable uniform space is a dense subset of a unique complete one, which is called its {\it completion}; every uniformly continuous map into a complete space uniquely extends over the completion of the domain (see \cite{I3}).
 Every {\it compactum}, i.e.\ a compact metrizable space, admits a unique uniform structure, which is complete.
 A metrizable uniform space is called {\it precompact} if its completion is compact.
-Thus a subspace of a complete metrizable uniform space is precompact iff its closure is compact. \end{definition}
+Thus a subspace of a complete metrizable uniform space is precompact if and only if its closure is compact.